 - Residential treatment programs

 - Drug and alcohol rehab programs

-San Antonio Recovery Center understands that the faces of addiction affects everyone.
-Addiction can be co-occurring and needs a drug & alcohol rehab program to fight.
-Call us today at 866.957.7885 as you can talk to one of our licensed clinicians here in San Antonio, Texas.
+San Antonio Recovery Center understands that the faces of addiction affect everyone.
+Addiction can occur alongside mental health issues, but we offer a dual diagnosis treatment to help.
+Call us today at 866.957.7885, or contact us online to talk to one of our licensed clinicians here in San Antonio, Texas.